ED Game Plan

-- Provider will communicate the treatment plan and anticipated disposition with all members of the team, including the patient.
+- Resident and/or attending physician will communicate the treatment plan and anticipated disposition with all members of the team, including the patient.

-- Provider and nurse will make every effort to round on the patient as soon as they arrive in the room.
+- The physicians and nurse will make every effort to round on the patient as soon as they arrive in the room.

 - Rounding will be clear, concise, and problem based.
 SBAR will be used for ongoing communication within the team.
 Patient feedback will be encouraged and incorporated into rounds.